rastabda22/rastabda22/README.md

-# MyPhotoShare v4.9.41 - A Static Web Photo Gallery with Advanced Features (Feb 21, 2021)
+# MyPhotoShare v4.9.42 - A Static Web Photo Gallery with Advanced Features (Apr 12, 2021)

 Expose your media (pictures and videos) on the web and share them with family and friends.
 Publish them on a fast and secure static web site.